Hawai‘i 2020

 Mahalo nunui

-Thank you to all those who have supported us with time, donations, equipment, and advice for this project.
+Thank you to all those who supported us with time, donations, equipment, and advice for this project.

 Special thanks go to: